Set Up an Existing User’s Details in GAT Flow #

 GAT Flow allows a Google Workspace Admin or Delegated Auditor to set up an existing user’s details via a simple workflow.

-You can set the below details individually or at once in a single workflow:
+You can set the details below individually or at once in a single workflow:

 - First Name